 Birthday boy Windycityoperaman‘s always spellbinding On This Day postings dominated the pageviews in July.

-parterre box, “the most essential blog in opera” (New York Times), is now booking display advertising for fall and winter 2020-2021.
-Join Carnegie Hall, Lincoln Center, BAM, New York City Opera and many others in reaching your target audience through parterre box.
+parterre box, “the most essential blog in opera” (New York Times), is now booking display and sponsored content advertising for the 2023-2024 season.
+Join Carnegie Hall, Lincoln Center, Warner Classics and many others in reaching your target audience through parterre box.

 Once again, La Cieca thanks you for your concern and patience during May 2023.

 La Cieca was most gratified to see that the cher public kept visiting parterre.com and commenting on every topic under the sun during her mid-April bout of illness!

 Join Parterre Box for a celebration of James’s life and legacy the afternoon of February 3, 2024 in New York City.

 In the biggest story of March 2023, awesome Angela Meade pulled off the Einspring of the Year, saving the Met’s performance of Norma.

 Like all true opera queens, the parterrians live in the time to come.
 Thus this month’s #1 most read post!